not-monday/stronk-backend/README.md

 Server will be live of port 5000

-- when developing, make sure to run repeat `step 2` to use venv
+- when developing, make sure to run repeat `step 2` to use your virtual env

 # Setting up the database